A Path to $30/hr. by 2030

 2) Small business Promise

-For employers with fewer than 20 employees, which is over 90% of businesses in the US, the federal government fully subsidizes the wage delta, the difference between a worker’s current rate and the required floor each year with a refundable payroll credit, no sunset.
-Why permanent?
-Small businesses can be high-churn, low-margin, and place-based.
-We want them open and competitive, not priced out by giants.
-The subsidy makes the policy pro-worker and pro-Main-Street at the same time.
+For employers with fewer than 20 employees, which is over 90% of businesses in the US, the federal government fully subsidizes the wage delta through revenue generated by taxing the wealthy individuals and corporations mentioned earlier.
+The difference between a worker’s current rate and the required floor each year would be subsidized as a refundable payroll credit.
 How it works automatically via quarterly payroll filings:

-Credit = Required wage − Base wage × hours (capped at 1,800/yr).
-Deposited in near-real time against payroll tax; any excess is refunded.
+• Credit = Required wage − Base wage × hours (capped at 2,080/yr).
+Deposited in near-real time against payroll tax with any excess refunded.
+No eligibility for firms splitting to dodge the 20-employee line and no credit for owners’ own pay above $150,000 will serve as guardrails.

 Corporate income tax with a 70% top bracket and 21% → 28% base rate for C-corps.
-Progressive surtax brackets on domestic profits above large thresholds, culminating in a top corporate rate of 70% on extraordinary profits.
-For example, profits above $10B U.S.-sourced or 15% return on U.S. equity, whichever is greater.
-Purpose: stop monopoly-style windfalls from financing low pay.
+Progressive tax brackets on domestic profits above large thresholds, culminating in a top corporate rate of 70%.

-1950-style top personal rates for ultra-incomes that reinstates high marginal brackets on true ultra-income, 70%–90% marginal rates above $50 to $100M in annual taxable income.
+1950-style top personal rates for ultra wealthy incomes that reinstates high marginal brackets, 70%–90% marginal rates above $50 to $100M in annual taxable income.

 Billionaire Minimum Income Tax.
-Close the step-up loophole; equalize capital and labor rates at the top.
+Close the step-up loophole.

-Excess-profits which leads to a 10% surtax on current pre-tax profits above 125% of firms’ 2018–2019 inflation-adjusted average which are the “normal profits” benchmark ore-Covid.
-Prevents price-gouging cycles from funding low wages and buybacks.
+Excess-profits 10% surtax on current pre-tax profits above 125% of firms’ 2018–2019 inflation-adjusted average which are the “normal profits” benchmark pre-Covid.
+This prevents price gouging.

 Buyback & distribution brakes which raise the buyback excise from 1% to 4%.
-No buybacks or special dividends for firms that fail to hit the wage schedule; violations trigger loss of deductions and penalty surtax.
-Together, these measures recreate the mid-century social contract: strong profits are fine, but society comes first—and windfalls don’t come tax-free while workers struggle.
+No buybacks or special dividends for firms that fail to hit the wage schedule and violations trigger loss of deductions or penalty surtax.

 4) Anti-avoidance Crackdown

-Aggregation rules: Headcount and profits are calculated across commonly controlled entities - parent or corporate subsidiary, sister company, P/E roll-ups.
+Headcount and profits are calculated across commonly controlled entities where parent or corporate subsidiaries, sister companies, and P/E rollup.
 Splitting a firm to duck a bracket triggers joint liability and a 3× penalty.
-U.S. nexus: Large multinationals compute the wage floor on U.S. payroll and the tax brackets on U.S.-sourced profits after a global anti-profit-shifting top-up.
-Contracting & franchising: Lead firms are jointly responsible for compliance in core operations like warehousing, logistics, retail support to block offshoring of payroll responsibility.
-CEO-pay link: Firms with a CEO: median pay ratio > 20:1 lose access to accelerated depreciation and certain credits until compliant.
+Large multinationals compute the wage floor on U.S. payroll and the tax brackets on U.S.-sourced profits.
+CEO-pay link where firms with a CEO to median pay ratio greater than > 20:1 lose access to accelerated depreciation and certain credits until compliant.

 5) Inflation & Small business protections.

-Competition enforcement: fund DOJ/FTC to police margin-hiking in concentrated sectors like food, shipping, health-care supply, etc. Procurement standards: federal and state buyers require compliance with the wage schedule and neutrality in organizing; this rewards high-road employers.
-Startup safe harbor: new firms or those with <3 years old and <20 employees get automatic micro-business credits with simplified filing.
-Rural support: a supplemental micro-merchant grant for rural Main Street (under $2M receipts) to cover non-wage transition costs.
+Fund DOJ/FTC to police price gouging in concentrated sectors like food, shipping, healthcare supply, etc. Procurement standards where federal and state buyers require compliance with the wage schedule and neutrality in organizing rewards transparent and progressive employers.
+Startup safety protection where new firms or those <3 years old and <20 employees get automatic micro-business credits with simplified filing.
+Rural support could also serve as an option, providing micro-grants for rural Main Street (under $2M receipts) to cover non-wage transition costs.

 6) Why Not Keep the Old System?

 The old model which provides poverty or near-poverty wages looks cheap on payroll but expensive everywhere else.
 Customers who can’t afford the very goods and services local businesses sell.
 Public systems quietly subsidizing low wages while mega-corporations book record buybacks.
-We’ve been paying the bill, just not at the register.
+Main Street has been footing this bill for far too long.

 This wage reform can fundamentally rebuild the working class in America.
-The revenue package to pay for the subsidy (70% top corporate bracket, modern excess-profits tax, high-end personal brackets, buyback excise) is designed to exceed peak costs, leaving room to fund public-sector wage catch-ups (teachers, nurses, EMTs) and IRS enforcement to keep the playing field honest.
-We can build public dashboards to show prices by sector, and enforcement actions so the public can see who’s paying fairly.
+The revenue package to pay for the subsidy [70% top corporate bracket, modern excess-profits tax, high-end personal brackets, buyback excise] is designed to exceed peak costs, leaving room to fund public-sector wage catch-ups (teachers, nurses, EMTs) and IRS enforcement to keep the playing field honest.
+We can build public dashboards to show prices by sector, and enforcement actions so the public can see who’s playing fairly.
 This is a move for the people, not the corporations who think that they are one.